department-of-veterans-affairs/va-api-scorecard/README.md

   - `gem install bundler`
 2. Run `bundle install`
 3. Start server `jekyll serve`
+4. Access the site by going to `http://localhost:4000/va-api-scorecard/` in your browser

 ## Some suggested improvements to the app